refinedev/refine/documentation/docs/ui-integrations/mantine/theming/index.md

 }
 ```

 Mantine theme is an object where your application's colors, fonts, spacing, border-radius and other design tokens are stored.
-You can either create your own theme object or use themes that provide from **Refine**.
+You can either create your own theme object or use themes that provide from Refine.
 Theme provides a way to your app's design to meet them.

 > For more information, refer to the [Mantine documentation &#8594](https://mantine.dev/theming/theme-object/)